SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-basics/spring-cloud-stream-basics.md

 ![solly_wave](img/solly_wave.webp)

 Thanks for participating in this codelab!
 Let us know what you thought in the [Solace Community Forum](https://solace.community/)!
-If you found any issues along the way we'd appreciate it if you'd raise them by clicking the Report a mistake button at the bottom left of this codelab.
+If you found any issues along the way we'd appreciate it if you'd raise them by clicking the Give feedback button at the bottom left of this codelab.